Previous | Next | Home

 A notable feature of Android is that there is no division of the applications programming interface (API) into a part available to general developers and a special part available only to Google software engineers and specially-annointed developers.
 The API that you can download off the Web is the same one that Google engineers use.
 This is unusual for a smartphone.
 A related issue is that, in general, on an Android phone you are free to change out any application for a 3rd-party one or one that you write yourself.
 This includes the "System" applications such as Contacts, Email, the Calendar, and so on.
 Google refers to this as "all apps are created equal", and it represents a subtantial departure from the management of applications on other smartphones.

 There is one interesting qualification of the preceding statements.
-Some manufacturers and providers have, presumably in response to financial incentives, locked in certain applications, making them difficult (though typically not impossible for the clever) to swap out.
-For example, Verizon has on a couple of recent phones installed and locked in Microsoft Bing as the default search engine, instead of the more logical Google.
+Some manufacturers and providers have, presumably in response to financial incentives, locked in certain applications, making them difficult (though typically not impossible for the clever!) to swap out.
+For example, Verizon installed and locked in Microsoft Bing on some phones as the default search engine, instead of the more logical Google.
 This doesn't prevent the user from using Google, but makes it difficult to set it as the default search.

 Some Android purists have urged Google to do more to prevent this.
 Interestingly, Google has declined on the grounds that to do so would violate the spirit of open source development.
 Android is about options, for both users and manufacturers.
-A Verizon user unhappy with Bing as the default search engine has many other choices (from Verizon, or from other carriers) of Android phones that make Google the default search.
+A Verizon user unhappy with Bing baked in as the default search engine has many other choices (from Verizon, or from other carriers) of Android phones that make Google the default search, or allow the user to specify the default search.
 The manufacturers are free to try to lock down particular applications on a device, but they will pay for their choice in the market place if it is an unwise one.

 The qualifications discussed in the preceding box affect only a few applications on some devices.
 For the most part, "all apps are created equal" rules on Android devices.